 Bioproximity has created a Ruby-based front end application for uploading its data to the MPI clusters within Amazon EC2 and for managing the individual computing jobs.
 The MPI clusters receive data, such as protein sequence libraries, stored in both Amazon S3 and Amazon EBS.
 Upon completion of their work, the MPI clusters return the resulting data back to the Amazon EBS, which is then backed up to Amazon S3 at regular intervals.

 In the future, Bioproximity plans to increase the number of AWS services it uses.
 The company will use Amazon Virtual Private Cloud (Amazon VPC) to meet the security requirements of certain clients.
 Amazon VPC is a secure bridge between a private technology infrastructure and AWS via a virtual private network (VPN) connection.
-Bioproximity is testing Amazon Elastic MapReduce for mining the company’s search outputs.
-Amazon Elastic MapReduce is a cost-effective option for processing large amounts of data in a Hadoop framework built upon Amazon EC2 and Amazon S3.
+Bioproximity is testing Amazon Elastic MapReduce (Amazon EMR) for mining the company’s search outputs.
+(Amazon EMR)is a cost-effective option for processing large amounts of data in a Hadoop framework built upon Amazon EC2 and Amazon S3.